-- Go to this page to learn what you can bring to treatment: https://www.malvernbh.com/patients-families/visiting/
+You can learn what you can bring to treatment here.

 What is a treatment team?

-Can I be Involved in a client's treatment?
+Can I be Involved in a loved one's treatment?

 What can I know about a client’s treatment?

-How can I keep in contact with a client while they are in the hospital?
+How can I stay in contact with a loved one while they are in the hospital?

 How do I get to the hospital?